 - Information about qualification requirements leading to certification is available from the Ministry of Training, Colleges and Universities, 416-326-5800, or a regional office: Belleville 613-968-5558; Kingston 613-548-1151; Pickering 905-837-7721; or Peterborough 705-745-1918.

 - For more information about the Automotive Service Technician Apprenticeship program, click here.

 - To apply, please fill out the application here.

 - For more information about the Indigenous Construction Renovation program, please click here.

-Service Leadership (Special Program at Florida State University)
+Advanced Service Management (Special Program at Florida State University)

 Have a question?